Md-Mursaleen/EcoScan-app/README.md

 1. Users upload or scan a clothing image.
 2. The backend attempts to send the image to the OpenAI GPT-4o Vision API for analysis.
 3. If the API call is **successful**, clothing items are detected and classified by the model.
-   - If the API **fails**, a **mock classifier** is used instead to randomly select 5–6 clothing items from a predefined list as the detected items.
+   - If the API **fails** due to RateLimit error, a **mock classifier** is used instead to randomly select 5–6 clothing items from a predefined list as the detected items.
 4. Each item receives:
    - 🌍 Carbon Score (kg CO₂ emitted)
    - 🌱 Eco Points (as rewards)